 While the LIRR is no doubt the faster way to get to Manhattan from JFK, there is a cheaper way.
 The New York Subway.

 I’ve detailed how to get to the subway from the Airtrain at Jamaica Station.
-The fare for any subway ride is currently $2.75.
-The price of $7.75 on the sign includes the $5 fare for the Airtrain.
+The fare for any subway ride is currently $2.75 and there’s a $7.75 fare for the Airtrain.
 Your Metrocard is good for both services.
-Hold on the card even if you’ve used up the fare, as it will cost another $1 for a new one.
+Hold on to the card even if you’ve used up the fare, as it will cost $1 for a new one.

 The E train leaves Jamaica Station and travels across Queens, crossing into Manhattan around 53rd street.
 It goes past Grand Central Station and turns downtown on 8th Avenue.
 From there you’ll pass 42nd St/Times Square, Penn Station and the line eventually ends at the World Trade Center.

 While riding the subway may be exciting for a first-time visitor to New York, it’s not the easiest system to navigate.
-Having an app like Google Maps which provides information on which subway to take and how many stops until your destination makes things much easier than they used to be.
+Having an app like Google Maps which provides information on which subway to take and how many stops until your destination makes things much easier.
 There are also now electronic signs at the stations telling you when a train is due to arrive, unlike when I was younger and you just needed to stand there wondering when, if ever, would the train you needed appear from the tunnel.

 Also, many subway stations require you to walk up several sets of stairs to get to street level.
 This is another problem when traveling with luggage.